 The Importance of Turkish coffee for the Turks

 The girl puts salt into her boyfriend’s coffee while preparing the coffees.
 And then when she starts to service the coffees, she gives the salty one to her future husband.
-Once her boyfriend taste the salty coffee and continues to drink it without any complaint, then it means that he accepts her girlfriend with all her faults and he accepts to get along with her in every situation.
+Once her boyfriend tastes the salty coffee and continues to drink it without any complaint, then it means that he accepts her girlfriend with all her faults and he accepts to get along with her in every situation.

 This is only a single example shows that how Turkish coffee is important for the Turks.
-So if you are planning to marry with a Turkish woman, prepare yourself for the salty Turkish coffee.
-So; before anyone gets married to a Turkish woman, let’s make a superb Turkish coffee before I get married.
+So if you are planning to marry a Turkish woman, prepare yourself for the salty Turkish coffee.
+So; before anyone gets married to a Turkish woman, let’s make a superb Turkish coffee